By Rieva Lesonsky

 LCL shipping offers several advantages for small importers.

 Cost savings: Although per-cubic-meter charges for LCL are higher than FCL flat rates, you end up paying less because you are only using a small portion of the container space.
-You also save money on inventory because you buy only what you need, instead of ordering excess product just to fill a full container.
+You also save money on inventory because you buy only what you need, instead of ordering excess products just to fill a full container.

-Speed: Speed matters when you’re selling seasonal products, trend-oriented merchandise or other goods that have a limited shelf life.
-LCL shipping gets the products to you in time to take advantage of demand.
+Speed: Speed matters when you’re selling seasonal products, trend-oriented merchandise, or other goods that have a limited shelf life.
+LCL shipping gets the products to you in time to take advantage of the demand.
 Manufacturers can ship the products as soon as they’re made, instead of waiting until they’ve manufactured enough to fill a full container.
 LCL providers use a variety of tactics to get shipments to buyers faster, including bypassing major ports in favor of smaller, less crowded ones where the goods can be unloaded faster.

 Flexibility: LCL lets you get what you need quickly, when you want it, to meet market demand.

 LCL shipping by Alibaba.com

 Alibaba.com’s March Expo is currently underway, and one of the incentives they’re offering is 15% off LCL shipping from China to the US.
 It’s all part of Alibaba.com’s new logistics service, which lets small businesses take advantage of Alibaba.com’s existing infrastructure to save time, save money and simplify shipping.